steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

 ### Data Cleaning

 Okay we're moving in the right direction however, we still need to do some housekeeping to make sure we can query this database easily.
-Firstly, we need to sort out the ages column, the data seems to constructed in age in years and days format, and more importantly the data type of this column is string so we need to convert that into an interger format.
+Firstly, we need to sort out the ages column, the data seems to constructed in age in years and days format, and more importantly the data type of this column is string so we need to convert that into an integer format.

 ```python
 def years_converter(variable_value):